ufs-community/uwtools/docs/sections/user_guide/yaml/tags.rst

 .. code-block:: text

-   $ uw config realize --input-file input.yaml --output-format yaml
+   $ uw config realize -i input.yaml --output-format yaml
    l1: [1, 2, 3]
    l2: ['a0', 'a1', 'a2']
    l3: ['a0', 'a1', 'a2']